zoxpx/pxdocs/content/install-with-other/rancher/rancher-2.x/upgrade/_index.md

 ## Upgrading Portworx

-Perform the following steps to upgrade Portworx to version `2.3.1`:
+Perform the following steps to upgrade Portworx:

 1. From the top navigation bar, select **Apps**: